Impartial achievement and avoidance games for generating finite groups: Preliminaries

 We call two subsets $P$ and $Q$ of a group $G$ \emph{automorphism equivalent} if there is an automorphism $\phi$ of $G$ such that $\phi(P)=Q$.
 It is clear that an automorphism $\phi$ of $G$ induces an automorphism of the game digraph, and so $\nim(P)=\nim(Q)$ if $P$ and $Q$ are automorphism equivalent.
 For simplicity, we can eliminate some of the positions of a game digraph without changing the nim-numbers of the remaining positions.
 For each position $P$, the set $\opt(P)$ of options is partitioned into automorphism equivalence classes.
 We delete all but one representative from each of these classes.
 The resulting digraph will be referred to as a \emph{representative game digraph.} \begin{example} Consider the achievement game on the cyclic group $\mathbb{Z}_{4}$.
 It is clear that the subsets $\{3\}$, $\{0,3\}$, $\{2,3\}$, and $\{0,2,3\}$ are automorphism equivalent to $\{1\}$, $\{0,1\}$, $\{1,2\}$, and $\{0,1,3\}$, respectively.
 As a result, one possible representative game digraph for $\gen(\mathbb{Z}_{4})$ is provided in Figure~\ref{fig:GENZ4Full}(c). \end{example}

-We define $\pty(n):=(1+(-1)^{n+1})/2$.
-The \emph{parity of a set} is the parity of the size of the set.
-Observe that an option of a position in both $\dng$ and $\gen$ has the opposite partity.
+We define $\pty(n):=n\bmod2$.
+The \emph{parity of a subset of a group} is defined to be the parity of the size of the subset.
+Observe that an option of a position in both $\dng$ and $\gen$ has the opposite parity.